-Even with COVID-Safe Guidelines released from the NSW Government for Halloween this year, there are plenty of activities you and your family can do to make Halloween fun.
+There are plenty of activities you and your family can do to make Halloween fun.
+Watch the video from our Canadian friends on how to carve a pumpkin.

 After my family and I lived in Vancouver, Canada prior to moving to the Central West, our love for Halloween was born and it is now one of the most exciting events our boys look forward to each year.

 Canadians really go all out to celebrate on October 31 with many spending months planning the decorations and go to lengths to display at their home.
 Our neighbourhood around the Douglas Park area in Vancouver was a big attraction for Houses decked out which you can see from some of the pictures in gallery below.

 There were adventures to the pumpkin patch to choose your pumpkins, the excitement of coming up with your costume and making some Halloween crafts and treats.
 We made some friends for life in Canada who introduced us to many traditions that we have brought back to Australia.
 Halloween is slowly growing to become a much bigger celebration here in Australia now too.